macSro/macSro/README.md

 * <a href="https://github.com/macSro/BMI-Calculator">BMI Calculator</a> - A BMI calculator app.
 Includes shared preferences integration.
 Implemented with Flutter and BloC.

-* <a href="https://github.com/macSro/MastersThesis">Master's Thesis</a> - My MEng Thesis titled "Comparative analysis of selected cross-platform frameworks in relation to native development approaches".
+* <a href="https://github.com/macSro/MastersThesis">Master's Thesis</a> - My MEng Thesis titled _"Comparative analysis of selected cross-platform frameworks in relation to native development approaches"_.
 Includes four different use-case scenarios, each represented by a mobile app developed with Kotlin (Jetpack Compose), Swift (SwiftUI), Flutter and React Native.

 <h3>🟢 Native Android</h3>